-As at March 31, 2018, Killam had access to three floating rate non-revolving demand construction loans, for the purpose of financing development projects, totaling \$98.6 million.
-Payments are made monthly on an interest only basis.
-The construction loans have interest rates of prime plus 0.625%.
+As at September 30, 2018, Killam had access to two floating rate non-revolving demand construction loans, for the purpose of financing development projects, totaling \$79.8 million.
+Payments are made monthly on an interest-only basis.
+The construction loans have interest rates of prime plus 0.63% or 125 bps above BAs.
 Once construction is complete and rental targets achieved, the construction loans will be repaid in full and replaced with conventional mortgages.
 The underlying assets are pledged as collateral against these loans.

-As at March 31, 2018, \$48.9 million was drawn on the construction loans (December 31, 2017 - \$41.0 million).
-The weighted-average interest rate was 4.08% (December 31, 2017 - 3.83%).
+As at September 30, 2018, \$53.8 million was drawn on the construction loans (December 31, 2017 - \$41.0 million on three non-revolving demand construction loans).
+The weighted-average interest rate was 4.07% (December 31, 2017 - 3.83%).